hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-reject.md

             - We should not decrement `used_auto_associations` field
             - We should not dissociate the token from the account after token reject is performed
             - In case `receiver_sig_required` is set on a treasury account it should be ignored and the token reject should succeed
-            - In case the token is frozen or paused the token reject should succeed
+            - In case the token is frozen or paused the token reject should fail
         - Update state
     - Fees calculation
         - Custom fees are not applied and no tokens are deducted from the sender balance